akshayaprabakaran/mechacats-refactor/README.md

   Generally it is considered a code smell when there is a lengthy method.
 So to minimise the body of the speed method's bombay switch case, I moved the (catnip quanity based speed computation method) code to a separate new method and replaced the old code with a call to the method.

   Often code found in methods *enhance/support resuability*.
+For example, if the same catnip based computation is required for another class ( I created Maine_coon class to show the resuability offered by this pattern), it can be reused just by calling the method.

 **Refactor Methods :**